Syrian rebels say they seize base on Damascus outskirts

 REQUEST FOR MISSILE DEFENCE

-Germany said Turkey was expected to formally request, perhaps within days, that NATO Patriot missiles be placed on its border to defend against Syrian attacks, Western officials said.
+Germany said Turkey was expected to formally request, perhaps within days, that NATO Patriot missiles be placed on its border to defend against Syrian attacks.

-"There have been informal talks on a request like this in the past few days," said German Defence Minister Thomas de Maiziere, speaking in Brussels on the sidelines of an EU defence ministers' meeting.
+"There have been informal talks on a request like this in the past few days," German Defence Minister Thomas de Maiziere said in Brussels on the sidelines of an EU defence ministers' meeting.

 Only Germany, the Netherlands and the United States have the appropriate Patriot missile system available.